yale-nlp/cpsc477/_pages/logistics.md

 Final grades will be comprised of:

-- 22%: Assignments, which includes both written and coding problem sets
+- 23%: Assignments, which includes both written and coding problem sets
 - 40%: Two Midterm Exams (20% each), in person, closed book
-- 8%: Participation and quizzes
+- 7%: Participation and quizzes
-- 30%: Final projects, including a project proposal (5%), project final presentation (15%), project final report (15%), code and reproducibility checklist (5%)
+- 30%: Final projects
 - Grading for graduate students: Graduate students will need to incorporate a novelty element and a more in-depth literature review in their final projects

+The cutoffs for final grades will be approximately 93+ A, 89+ A-, 85+ B+, 82+ B, 78+ B-, ...
+Although we reserve some flexiblity to change these thresholds slightly.

 ### AI Assistant policies